I need health insurance now. Can I sign up for a plan under the Affordable Care Act (ACA)?

 Will my ACA plan cover coronavirus care?

-The hallmark symptoms of COVID-19, the illness caused by the new coronavirus, include fever, cough and shortness of breath.
 The majority of people who get sick with COVID-19 have mild symptoms and are able to recover at home.
 Some cases, however, are more severe and may require medical attention.

 In those instances, all ACA plans are required to cover emergency services and hospitalization.
 Policyholders, however, may have out-of-pocket costs from coronavirus-related care, depending on their individual plans and any copayment and cost-sharing responsibilities.